Beyond the breach: Why data integrity matters

 The high-profile security events of the past year have been mainly centered on theft or unauthorized access of data, with data being held for ransom or sold to the highest bidder on the black market.
-Organizations must continue to focus on building strong defenses, but if finding protected data is the goal for attackers, organizations must also be aware of the threats associated with the second point of the security triad: integrity.
+Organizations must continue to focus on building strong defenses, but if finding protected data is the goal for attackers, organizations need to be aware of the threats associated with integrity.

 You may have the most current intrusion detection and prevention technology, but if your critical data is altered, and you have no way of knowing how, when and by whom changes were made, this may have a major impact on your reputation and ability to operate.

 What is data integrity?

 Data integrity concerns the validity and trustworthiness of the data; the accuracy and completeness of the information; and the methods used to process and manage it.
 Clean and complete data allows us to make intelligent business decisions.
 Bad and incomplete data can significantly reduce the success of organization.

 But data integrity issues are not always easily detectable.
 As we have moved away from hard-copy record-keeping, detecting data manipulation becomes more difficult.
 If we don’t have appropriate controls in place to prevent changes to the records we rely on for both day-to-day operations and for compliance reporting, then we could be in serious trouble!

 If you are a healthcare institution, any unauthorized changes to patient records could literally put the lives of patients at risk.
 Changes to diagnoses, medical history and medication records could be disastrous.